mateipetre/NumericalMethods_Second_Homework/README.md

 # NumericalMethods_Second_Homework
-Implementing PageRank
+It implements PageRank.

-// Rated with a maximum score
+It was rated with a maximum score.